 In the city of Shechem, there was a prince named Shechem who slept with Dinah, the daughter of Leah, which caused her to be defiled and shamed in the eyes of her brothers.
-Shechem offered to pay as much as was wanted, but "Jacob's sons replied deceitfully" and slaughtered the city, taking women and children as slaves (34:13, 29).
-Jacob complained about this, but Simeon and Levi responded, "Should he have treated our sister like a prostitute?"
+Shechem offered to pay as much as was wanted, but "the sons of Jacob answered Shechem and his father Hamor deceitfully" and slaughtered the city, taking women and children as slaves (34:13, 29).
+Jacob complained about this, but Simeon and Levi responded, "Should he treat our sister like a prostitute?"
+(34:31).
 Yet it was their mother who had purchased a night with their father.

-Rachel had said, "Give me children, or I'll die" (30:1).
-And when she had her second child, she died.
-She named him Son of My Trouble, but Jacob renamed him Benjamin, son of my right hand (probably a reference to Rachel).
+Rachel had said, "Give me children, or I shall die!"
+(30:1).
+And indeed, when she had her second child, she died.
+She named him "Ben-oni2," but Jacob renamed him Benjamin, son of the right hand (probably a reference to Rachel).
 She was buried near Bethlehem (35:19).

-Reuben, the firstborn son of Leah, slept with Bilhah, the handmaid of the now-deceased Rachel (v.
-22).
+Reuben, the firstborn son of Leah, had sex with Bilhah, the handmaid of the now-deceased Rachel (verse 22).
 As firstborn, he would have eventually inherited his father's concubines, but because of his premature action, he lost his status as firstborn (1 Chron.
 5:1).

 Genesis 38 tells the story of Tamar.
 Judah had married Shua, and they had sons named Er, Onan, and Shelah.
 Judah got a wife for Er named Tamar.
-God killed Er, and in keeping with ancient custom, the next brother was supposed to sleep with the widow to produce offspring in Er's name (v.
-8; cf. Deut.
+God killed Er, and in keeping with ancient custom, the next brother was supposed to sleep with the widow to produce offspring in Er's name (verse 8; cf. Deut.
 25:5).
 But Onan did not want to make offspring for Er (because Onan would then get a smaller inheritance), and God killed him, too.
 But even after Shelah had come of age, he was not sent to Tamar to give her children.

-So Tamar pretended to be a prostitute and became pregnant by her father-inlaw, Judah.
-When the pregnancy became known, Judah threatened to burn her to death, but when she proved that Judah was the father, he said, "She is more righteous than I, since I wouldn't give her to my son Shelah" (v.
-26).
+So Tamar pretended to be a prostitute and became pregnant by her father-in-law, Judah.
+When the pregnancy became known, Judah threatened to burn her to death, but when she proved that Judah was the father, he said, "She is more righteous than I, since I did not give her to my son Shelah" (verse 26).
 She had upheld her duty to her family, but he had not.

 Women play a smaller role in the Joseph story.
-Joseph had a dream in which the sun, moon, and 11 stars bowed before him.
+Joseph had a dream in which the sun, moon, and eleven stars bowed before him.
 The moon was interpreted as his mother (37:10), even though she was dead.
 Potiphar's wife wanted to sleep with Joseph, but when Joseph refused, she accused him of attempted rape (39:14).
 But she has no further role in the story.
-Pharaoh gave Joseph a wife - Asenath, the daughter of an Egyptian priest, and they had two sons, Manasseh and Ephraim (41:45-52).
+Pharaoh gave Joseph a wife-Asenath, the daughter of an Egyptian priest, and they had two sons, Manasseh and Ephraim (41:45-52).